Cloudiiink/pyw90/README.md

 End Kpoint_Path
 ```

-Then we can use `pyw90 auto` menu to automated optimized the dis energy window.
-We have to create the configuration file `auto_w90_input.yaml` via `pyw90 auto input`. **Modify the configuration file to your own before run a calculation**. (see the document of `auto` menu above to see meaning of each key)
+Then we can use the `pyw90 auto` menu to optimize the dis energy window automatically.
+The configuration file `auto_w90_input.yaml` should be generated using `pyw90 auto input`.
+**Customize the configuration file before running a calculation.**
+(see the `auto` menu's documentation for the meaning of each key)

-Once you have prepared all the input, then type `pyw90 auto run` to run the procedure.
+After preparing all input, type `pyw90 auto run` to execute the procedure.
 There are two output files.

-- `auto_w90_output.txt` : record the stdout message.
+- `auto_w90_output.txt`: save the stdout output.
-- `log_autow90_{timestamp_you_submit}.log` : record the full procedure of `Wannier90` input.
+- `log_autow90_{timestamp you submit}.log`: record the complete process of the 'Wannier90' input.

-If you want to terminate the automated task, type `pyw90 auto term` and follow the tips to kill all processes.
+Execute `pyw90 auto term` and follow the instructions to kill all processes to terminate the automated task.

 ###  Show quality of Wannier functions